Pecan Crusted Salmon (Big Flavor, Easy, 20 Minutes)

 What should I look for when buying salmon?

 Look for salmon that appears moist with no dry spots.
 It should not smell fishy.
 If you don’t have access to fresh fish, frozen is a good alternative as it is frozen immediately after being caught.
-Most Pacific salmon is wild whereas Atlantic salmon is farmed.
+Most Pacific salmon are wild, whereas Atlantic salmon is farmed.

 How do you know when salmon is cooked?

-The rule of thumb for salmon is to cook it 10 minutes per inch (2.5cm) of thickness.
-When pierced with a knife it should separate easily and still be a warm pink inside (not dry and flaky white).
+The rule of thumb for salmon is to figure on about 10 minutes of cooking time per inch (2.5cm) of thickness.
+When pierced with a knife, it should separate easily and still be a warm pink inside (not dry and flaky white).
 It’s ready when it is just turning opaque.
-An instant read thermometer will read 130-135F (54.4-57.2C)
+An instant-read thermometer will read 130-135F (54.4-57.2C)

 How much salmon do you need per serving?